open-mmlab/mmdetection3d/docs/datasets/kitti_det.md

 Note that if your local disk does not have enough space for saving converted data, you can change the `out-dir` to anywhere else.

-The folder structure after process should be as below
+The folder structure after processing should be as below
 ```
 kitti
 ├── ImageSets